Nova Scotia Power Activating its Emergency Operations Centre

-HALIFAX – Nova Scotia Power is activating its Emergency Operations Centre (EOC) at 10am Saturday (January 29), in advance of the fourth winter storm this month.
+HALIFAX – Nova Scotia Power is activating its Emergency Operations Centre (EOC) at 10 a.m.
+Friday (January 7) , in advance of the winter storm.

 NS Power encourages customers to monitor their local weather forecasts and prepare accordingly.
 Some tips include having an emergency kit with flashlights, battery-powered radio and fresh water.
 For a full list of safety and storm preparedness tips: www.nspower.ca/stormready.

 Customers can report outages and get estimated times of restoration (ETRs) online at outagemap.nspower.ca or by calling 1-877-428-6004.
-For more info on how power is restored in a storm, please visit: http://nspower.ca/storm.
+For more info on restoration phases visit: http://nspower.ca/storm.